Quirinus/MXLU_Documentation/README.md

 - Add: Speed Calculator to the Characters (?) section, with explanations. http://www.medianxl.com/t5893-speed-mechanics-explained-updated-speedcalc
 - All other changes from the XV and XVc changelog.
 - (claygame) : do we really need 'armor looks' page?
-- Check/Add: Can Ring of Pride be cubed with MOs?
-What about (More) Luck or Lottery?
-Can Sigil of the 7 Deadly Sins be cubed for (More) Luck or Lottery recipes?
 - Add/Update: Quest Reference page with various stuff...
 - Athulua, Strategy / Abilities section needs updating.
-- Add: (CG)- a title for the last 2 check boxes in the quest ref page. which ones exactly - kor: the names for boxes are left at left of each check boxes. so 'Miscellaneous' and 'Only one instance'.
+- Add: (CG)- a title for the last 2 check boxes in the quest ref page. which ones exactly? kor: the names for boxes are left at left of each check boxes. so 'Miscellaneous' and 'Only one instance'.
 Maybe moved the names to right side to be more clear
-- Add/fix (cg) : check and update flee % on stormhowl bow, reported by mrtawsiti here http://goo.gl/lhCTw5 - kor: kambala said its 0.125% but we dont have txt file so quiri will have to check this)
-- check (CG) : check if holy avengers (sssu broad sword) have pala skills or not, if it do then add the range, reported by gcggcg here http://goo.gl/2ddBbO
 - (quiri) : remove anchors/links from menu when adding filter to the page http://goo.gl/fJc28a
 - are there any changes in TU/SU/SSU/SSSU items? kinda hard to tell without files, but if you noticed something or it's in the changelog, fix it.
 - affix and stat related things on items, and some items still not updated from patch XV & XVc, but it's kinda hard to do it without files
 - update str/dex dmg bonus on: Cranebeak, Greil's Urvan, Forge Fire, Viperfork, Steel Pillar, Sky Scorcher, Divine Mandible, Tonbogiri, Polar Vortex, Wrath of Nature, Mistress of Pain, Glowing Vertigo & Tormentor. (not from legacy items obv) (you can probably find the right values if you search the XV bugs/feedback thread for my posts, but it's still good to check them)
 - use new pics for changed ubers (a few pages back) that didn't get a pic in the contest ; dunno which ones to choose when people disagree XD
 - on sets page, make the image valign: center (should be centered relative to the stats text)
+- change "Socketed: x" to Socketed (x) everywhere - to match the ingame text. open all files and use replace all in all documents. use Regular Expression search mode for searching/replacing (click at the top of the file, have to start search from the beginning):
+   find: Socketed: ([1-6])
+   replace with: Socketed \(\1\)
+   (the \1 in the replace line is replaced with the number found in the search line ([1-6]) )
 - include speedcalc. make a page for it in the items or char subsection, with marco's explanations, but a shorter version. provide a link to marcos explanations/dl.
-- for cube recipes: Upgrade to Non-magical Item, Upgrade to Magical/Rare Item - add they're only for armor/weapons
 - maybe add http://www.medianxl.com/t86-how-spell-damage-works as a new page in concepts, but rewritten a bit?
-- add a note to double mo bonus that the orbs added before don't get double stats (doesn't work retrogradely)
 - make the docs not collapse section when clicking on an open page_book (page_book_open). (in ___dtree.js, probably do something to line 128?)
 - Mammen Axe (2): now has 2 sockets.
 Hexblade (2): now has 2 sockets. update in baseitems. check if TU2 versions have 2 sockets or still 1.
 - add note: can't lucky or mo void rings (check how to add a note on, for example: Linarian's Legacy)